OfficeDev/office-js-docs-pr/docs/excel/excel-add-ins-ranges-precedents-dependents.md

 > [!IMPORTANT]
 > The `getDependents` and `getDirectDependents` methods don't retrieve dependent cells across workbooks.

-The following code sample gets the direct dependents for the active range and then changes the background color of those dependent cells to yellow.

 The following code sample shows how to work with the `Range.getDependents` and `Range.getDirectDependents` methods.
 The sample gets the dependents for the active range and then changes the background color of those dependent cells.
 The background color of the direct dependent cells is set to yellow and the background color of the other dependent cells is set to orange.